jonathanh1/gemini-cli-qwen/README.md

 1.  **Clone the repository:**
     ```bash
     git clone <repository-url>
-    cd gemini-cli-qwen
     ```

 2.  **Build the MCP Server:**
     Navigate to the server directory and build the project:
     ```bash
-    cd gemini-cli-extensions/qwen/mcp-server
+    cd mcp-server
     npm install
     npm run build
     ```

 3.  **Install the Extension:**
-    Return to the project root and install the extension using the Gemini CLI:
+    Install the extension using the Gemini CLI:
     ```bash
-    # From the project root
-    gemini extensions install ./gemini-cli-extensions/qwen
+    gemini extensions install .
     ```

 ## Usage